-- (Policy 6) The county should prevent development and activities in streams, riparian areas, and wetlands and any associated buffers that would damage water quality or habitat functions, except to the minimum extent necessary when there is no reasonable alternative for accommodating an essential use (e.g., an essential road or utility crossing). - (Policy 8) The county should require, to the extent legally permissible, restoration of degraded buffers and wetlands associated with lakes, streams, rivers, and Puget Sound as a part of new land uses and development activity. - Goal 5, Objective 1: Identify important fish, wildlife, and plant habitats and develop strategies for protecting or restoring important habitats, particularly if they are at risk of significant degradation. - (Policy 4) The county should establish and protect riparian habitat areas to maintain or enhance the functions sustaining aquatic life and terrestrial wildlife, consistent with best available science. - (Policy 15) The county should prevent development and activities in streams, riparian areas, wetlands, other protected wildlife habitats and any associated buffers that would damage their functions, except to the minimum extent necessary when there is no reasonable alternative for accommodating an essential use (e.g., an essential road or utility crossing).
+(Policy 6) The county should prevent development and activities in streams, riparian areas, and wetlands and any associated buffers that would damage water quality or habitat functions, except to the minimum extent necessary when there is no reasonable alternative for accommodating an essential use (e.g., an essential road or utility crossing).

+(Policy 8) The county should require, to the extent legally permissible, restoration of degraded buffers and wetlands associated with lakes, streams, rivers, and Puget Sound as a part of new land uses and development activity.

+Goal 5, Objective 1: Identify important fish, wildlife, and plant habitats and develop strategies for protecting or restoring important habitats, particularly if they are at risk of significant degradation.

+(Policy 4) The county should establish and protect riparian habitat areas to maintain or enhance the functions sustaining aquatic life and terrestrial wildlife, consistent with best available science.

+(Policy 15) The county should prevent development and activities in streams, riparian areas, wetlands, other protected wildlife habitats and any associated buffers that would damage their functions, except to the minimum extent necessary when there is no reasonable alternative for accommodating an essential use (e.g., an essential road or utility crossing).

+Staff Finding: Per WAC Section 365-195-915(1), the staff findings herein demonstrate how best available science has been included in the development of the proposed package of code amendments by addressing:

+(a) The specific policies and development regulations adopted to protect the functions and values of the critical areas at issue.

+(b) The relevant sources of best available scientific information included in the decision-making.

+48 49 50 (c) Any nonscientific information-including legal, social, cultural, economic, and political information-used as a basis for critical area policies and regulations that depart from recommendations derived from the best available science.

-Staff Finding: Using best available science as a guide, the proposed package of code amendments would recognize alterations to legally existing nonconforming structures as an allowed use per Chapter 3, Section - Allowed Uses or Activities of the Washington State Department of Commerce Critical Areas Handbook, 2018.
-These amendments would give property owners flexibility to alter existing nonconforming structures within the existing building footprint and expand them into functionally disconnected buffer areas without requiring a separate critical areas review.
+Given that modifications of any improvement value do not pose an increased risk to critical area functions, the proposed package of code amendments would recognize alterations to legally existing nonconforming structures as an allowed use per Chapter 3, Section - Allowed Uses or Activities of the Washington State Department of Commerce Critical Areas Handbook, 2018.

-The scientific grounds for allowing expansion of existing nonconforming structures within disconnected buffer areas can be found in the Washington State Wetland Rating System for Western Washington, Appendix 8-C Guidance on Widths of Buffers and Ratios for Compensatory Mitigation (2014), which states:
+These amendments would also give property owners flexibility to expand existing nonconforming structures into nonfunctioning buffer areas without requiring a separate critical areas review.
+The scientific grounds for allowing expansion of existing nonconforming structures within nonfunctioning wetland and pond buffer areas can be found in the Washington State Wetland Rating System for Western Washington, Appendix 8-C Guidance on Widths of Buffers and Ratios for Compensatory Mitigation (2014), which states: